anandvikram212/RollADice/InstallationGuide.md

 * Type: flutter doctor , which downloads additional dependencies
 * Wait for dependencies to download and install
 * After this open Android Studio and install Dart sdk from configurations or try running `flutter version <flutter-version>` latest version is recommended.
-* Git clone the mobileapp-skan Repo from git and Import it from android studio
+* Git clone the Project Repo from git and Import it from android studio
 * In terminal run, Run `flutter doctor -v` to check if everything is working fine [ ticked ]
 * Run this command to create and install apk file in debug mode on your device directly => `flutter run -t lib/main.dart -d <device_id>`